OpenTechSchool/python-flask/core/form-submission.md

 In the signup method we can retrieve the email address using the `request` object, which contains the form data.
 In the HTML we used `name="email"`, which means that in the `request` object we can use `request.form["email"]`.
 If we used `name="address"` in the HTML then it would be `request.form["address"]`.

+When we write `request.form["email"]` we are using `request.form` as a Python Dictionary, looking up the entry held in there for `"email"`.
+Dictionaries are a type of data structure we haven't seen before, we'll talk about them more in the Data Structures chapter.

-We just print out the email address at this stage.
-So when you submit it you should be able to see the email address printed to the console.
+At this stage We just print out the email address that's supplied.
+So when you submit the form you should be able to see the address you supplied printed out on the console.

 	    return redirect('/')